Skip to Content

 (a) Pass without emendation.

-9. If emendations are required the candidate will have a maximum of six months full time, or nine months part time, to complete the emendations to the satisfaction of the examiner(s) or the candidate will be failed.
-Under these circumstances the candidate shall not be permitted to be re-examined.
-A candidate may only submit emendations for re-examination once.
+10. If major emendations are required the candidate will have a maximum of six months full time, or nine months part time, to complete the emendations.
+The candidate must complete the emendations to the satisfaction of the examination panel within the specified time period or the candidate will be failed.

-10. If further research and re-examination is required, the candidate will have a maximum of one year full-time or eighteen months part time to conduct the required additional research and/or revisions.
+11. If further research and re-examination is required, the candidate will have a maximum of one year full-time or eighteen months part time to conduct the required additional research and/or revisions.
 The candidate must re-enrol and pay tuition fees on a pro-rata basis.
 A candidate may only revise and resubmit a thesis for re-examination once.
-If the candidate does not complete the revisions to the satisfaction of all the examiners, the candidate will be failed.
-Under these circumstances the candidate shall not be permitted to be re-examined.
+If the candidate does not complete the revisions to the satisfaction of all the examiners within the specified period, the candidate will be failed.

 (a) achieved a B+ or higher for each of the courses specified for the Provisional Registration;